rohan-crypto/react-series/README.md

 Now the algo Fibre works on reconciliation.
 The algorithm React uses to diff one tree with another to determine which parts need to be changed.
-Like it allows React to differentiate between the trees of both DOMs and update only the selected parts evaluated by the algorithm.
+Like it allows React to differentiate between the trees of both DOMs and update only the selected delta parts evaluated by the algorithm.